iVis-at-Bilkent/cytoscape.js-cise/README.md

     clusters: clusterInfo,

     // -------- Optional parameters --------

+    // Use random node positions at beginning of layout
+    // if this is set to false, the layout will be incremental
+    randomize: true,

     // Whether to animate the layout
     // - true : Animate while the layout is running
     // - false : Just show the end result